-Emotional Balance, Physical Wellness, Product Information, Skin Care, Uncategorized
+Emotional Balance, Physical Wellness, Product Information, Skin Care

-Over the last decade, I’ve seen Frankincense explode in popularity.
-This is no great surprise since it is an amazing essential oil with properties that can greatly enhance your physical, emotional, and mental health.
-However, sadly this is also due to misinformation about supposed “cures.”
+Frankincense essential oil is exploding in popularity.
+This is no great surprise since its amazing properties can greatly enhance your physical, emotional, and mental health.
+However, there’s also much misinformation about supposed “cures” out there.
 Here at e3, we’re all about making informed decisions.
-So let’s explore more about Frankincense so you can decide when to use it and when to opt for a more affordable substitute for Frankincense oil
+So let’s explore more about the benefits of Frankincense so you can decide when and how to use it.

 Frankincense is derived from sap found in trees of the Boswellia genus which are commonly found in Middle Eastern and African countries.
-We stock Frankincense Somalia and Frankincense Ethiopia and both options have a warm, sweet, balsamic, woody aroma.
+We stock Frankincense Somalia (Frankincense B. Frereana) and Frankincense Ethiopia (Frankincense B. Carterii) and both options have a warm, sweet, balsamic, woody aroma.
 They are interchangeable in use since they are both good for stress, skin care, meditation, and as immune stimulants.

-Below I share three ways Frankincense is used, along with specific application recommendations.
-I also share what you can substitute for Frankincense oil if you are looking for something that is more affordable.
-This is a good time to remind you that not everyone likes the smell of Frankincense and that’s okay!
+Below I share three ways that you can tap into the benefits of Frankincense, along with specific application recommendations.
+You’ll also find substitutes for Frankincense oil, since not everyone likes the smell of Frankincense and that’s okay!
 As I like to say, “Your Nose Knows!”
 Learn more about what to do if you dislike a popular essential oil by watching this Q&A with Caryn.

-Frankincense is used to treat wrinkles, dry skin, mature skin, scars, inflammation, small wounds, and minor skin infections.
-Here are three easy ways to use Frankincense for skin care:
+Frankincense is used for wrinkles, dry skin, mature skin, scars, inflammation, small wounds, and minor skin infections.
+Here are three easy ways to use Frankincense for skin care.
+(I never recommend applying it directly to your skin.) :

 Add to Products: Frankincense can be added to pre-made, fragrance-free products to enhance their performance.
 Add 4-8 drops to 2 ounces of facial moisturizer; 6-30 drops to 1 ounce of lotion; 10-20 drops to 8 ounces of shampoo; 15-30 drops to 8 ounces of conditioner.